hazur84/Hackintosh-X299-VENTURA/README.md

    - MacOS Ventura test OK
    - Upgrade OpenCore, thanks, [SHINOKI77](https://github.com/shinoki77/ASUS-X299-Hackintosh/tree/main/BASE-EFI)

-# MAC OS SONOMA INSTALATION
+# MacOS instalation Ventura or higher:

 ## What's not working?
 Fenvi T919 Wi-Fi: macOS Sonoma has dropped support for all Broadcom Wi-Fi present on Macs before 2017.
 Fenvi T919 and HB1200 have BCM4360 chipsets (not supported) so Wi-Fi does not work in Sonoma.
 Bluetooth works fine.
 This is a serious inconvenience because functions related to the Apple ecosystem (Airdrop, Continuity Camera, etc.) are also lost.
 The only option to fix is using OCLP patch.

-## Installing macOS Sonoma
+## Installing macOS from scratch:

-1. Upgrade from macOS Ventura 13.4 or later:
-   - System Settings >> Software Update >> Beta Updates >> click on the info icon >> Disabled
-   - Choose macOS Sonoma 14.0
-   - Or get the app from App Store.

-2. Install from scratch:
    - Creating USB boot media to install from scratch ( [USB pendrive instalation](#usb-pendrive-instalation) section ).
    - Reboot from the USB device and begin Sonoma installation.